arcebald/soccer-data-base/README.md

 ## GOAL

 Create a Soccer Management System using Spring Boot RESTful API that performs CRUD operations by making a database call to a PostgreSQL database using JPA(JAVA Persistence API).
 The system should have proper functionality to register soccer leagues, teams in each league, and players in each team.
-Also the functionality to read, update and delete leagues/teams/players.
+Also add the functionalities to read, update and delete leagues/teams/players.

 ## Project initialization and setup